- 8777701917

 For example:

-to this internal IP address.Follow these steps to configure port forwarding on a MikroTik router using the WinBox interface or WebFig (the web interface).
+192.168.1.100 on port 80 (HTTP).80 to this internal IP address.Follow these steps to configure port forwarding on a MikroTik router using the WinBox interface or WebFig (the web interface).

 Determine which service you want to forward and what port it uses.
 Common services and ports include: